base-org/web/apps/base-docs/docs/tools/node-providers.md

 ---

-## Coinbase Cloud
+## Coinbase Developer Platform (CDP)

-[Coinbase Cloud](https://coinbase.com/cloud) provides an RPC endpoint that runs on the same node infrastructure that powers Coinbase's retail exchange, meaning you get the rock solid reliability of our retail exchange as a developer.
-Coinbase Cloud gives you a free, rate limited RPC endpoint to begin building on Base.
+[CDP](https://portal.cdp.coinbase.com/) provides an RPC endpoint that runs on the same node infrastructure that powers Coinbase's retail exchange, meaning you get the rock solid reliability of our retail exchange as a developer.
+CDP gives you a free, rate limited RPC endpoint to begin building on Base.

 #### Supported Networks

 - Base Mainnet
+- Base Sepolia (Testnet)

 ---